Student Health Insurance

 **Please note that Oregon and Washington Medicaid participants generally qualify to waive enrollment in the student health insurance program, but Medicaid participants from other states often do NOT qualify to waive student health insurance.
 For individuals with Medicaid outside of Oregon or Washington, please click here for more information.

 Note: The above information applies to fall and spring semester only.
 Students attending summer session are NOT required to have health insurance, although it is strongly encouraged.
 For students enrolling in student health insurance, summer coverage is automatically included with spring coverage.

 Please note that students who are graduating cannot extend their insurance beyond the end of the policy period.
 (For example, students who graduate in May cannot extend their coverage past August 14.)

 Students enrolled in the Graduate School of Education & Counseling:

-Graduate (GSEC) students who wish to enroll in coverage should contact USI NW and talk to Mike Pigou at 503-417-9235.
+Graduate (GSEC) students who wish to enroll in coverage must do each semester via the PacificSource Online Enrollment System.
+The enrollment window opens each semester about one month prior to the policy period.
 GSEC students must enroll within 31 days from the effective date of coverage each semester (fall semester deadline is October 1, 2020 and spring semester deadline is February 1, 2021).
-It is their responsibility to purchase coverage each semester by the enrollment deadline.
+It is the student’s responsibility to purchase coverage each semester by the enrollment deadline.
 GSEC students who choose to enroll in the student health insurance plan pay insurance premiums directly to PacificSource, not to Lewis & Clark.

 Looking for a specific provider in the PacificSource network?